mozilla/application-services/docs/howtos/building-a-rust-component.md

 All logic for knowing which records need to be sync must be part of the application logic, and will often be implemented using `triggers`.
-It's quite common for components to use a "change counter" strategy, which can be summaried as:
+It's quite common for components to use a "change counter" strategy, which can be summarized as:

-* Every table which defines the "top level" items being synced will have a column called something like 'sync_change_counter' - the app will probably track this counter manually instead of using a trigger, because sync itself will need different behaviour when it updates the records.
+* Every table which defines the "top level" items being synced will have a column called something like 'sync_change_counter' - the app will probably track this counter manually instead of using a trigger, because sync itself will need different behavior when it updates the records.

 * At sync time, items with a non-zero change counter are candidates for syncing.